20 FAQs about unfair trading, trade descriptions and pricing

 If you provide misleading information about services, the consumer is also likely to have a claim against you.
 The consumer's statutory rights include that services must be carried out with reasonable care and skill (and any goods or parts included must be as described).

-9. What are the rules on advertising?
+9. What are the main advertising rules?

 Customers may also have a claim against you, if they make a purchase based on misleading advertising (see 8).